 A bit of potted history …

-The Close’s are of Normand Saxon, Viking (Norse) Scott, Irish decent.
+The Close’s are of Normand (French name for the Norman language and people from Normandy) Saxon, Viking (Norse) Scott, Irish descent.
 Primarily UK but of mostly blond haired blue-eyed children.
 The early Close, Closs and Clough names were of Saxon lineage; 1200-1400 Yorkshire, Britton and Scotland homeland.

 The Close name, which signifies a piece of ground enclosed with hedge, wall or water, is of agricultural origin, though intimately associated with ecclesiastical usage in which it is applied specifically to denote the precinct of a cathedral or abbey.

 See the wood and the trees

 We publish everything we have in our fabulous trees, so basically if you can’t find it, we don’t have it.
 With over 18,000 people, 5,000 families, 11,000 sources, and 67,000 image references currently sat in our database, you’ll appreciate the amount of work that has gone into this over the years.

 You can see more in the Close Ancestry Trees.

 We know that everyone in the world is after your hard-earned cash, but if you do feel a donation coming on as a result of your visit here, then please feel free to send it our way.
 It all goes towards the upkeep of the site, for which we charge absolutely nothing.
 So, please help us to keep the site free to use.
 Thanks.

 If you find anything that you think may be of interest to us, then drop us an email at email@example.com

 All our updates are also published to my Twitter feed, @PoetClose.
 So, you can follow me there … if you really have nothing better to do.